120 Eyeshadow Palette - Beauties Factory - Swatches and Review - Holiday Gift Guide

 MAC Carbon vs. Beauties Factory 120 Palette's black

 Again the 120 Palette was not as pigmented and in this case not as buildable.
+To Review:

 Pros: Lots of colors in one place.
 Slim packaging (though not sturdy).
 Great for variety in color (wild brights, basics, everydays) and finishes (matte and shimmers).
 Affordable.